Bonaire Bliss

 Offer my heart up to the break and the sway

-May 2025.
 It was time to visit an island and turn into vapor.
 We found a great deal on flights to Bonaire, formerly of the Netherlands Antilles and now a special municipality of its European colonizer.

 We stayed in the capital of Kralendijk (“coral dyke” or “coral wall”).
-Here we enjoyed the leeward side of the island with its gentle turquoise waters and constant hum of maritime activity, visible from our first glimpse of the island on final approach to Flamingo International Airport.
+Here we enjoyed the leeward side of the island with its gentle turquoise waters and constant hum of maritime activity, visible from our first glimpse of the island on approach to Flamingo International Airport.

 Unfortunately, the X100VI is only weatherproof—not waterproof!—so enjoy these views from just a few feet above sea level.
-See the second series for pictures from the remote areas of Bonaire.

 This website uses cookies to improve your experience.